Nawaf138/KSA-AIRPORT-TRAFFICS/README.md

 Business Problem
 SGS handles millions of flights and passengers annually, but inconsistencies in raw data (e.g., duplicate destinations, invalid airport codes, missing passenger counts) made it difficult to analyze trends and performance.
 The goal was to clean the data, validate destinations using IATA codes, and build a dashboard that supports operational decisions and strategic planning.

 Methodology
+- The data source was from GACA ( https://gaca.gov.sa/Open-Data/OpenDataLibrary )
 - SQL: Cleaned and transformed aviation data in three steps:
 - Removed duplicates using ROW_NUMBER()
 - Standardized destinations using reference tables (IATA, OpenNav, FlightAware)